juzraai/proxy-manager/README.md

 ### Proxy downloader engine

-If you need to download proxy lists using more than one crawlers and you need to store proxy source information, you have to use `ProxyListDownloaderEngine`:
+If you need to download proxy lists using more than one crawlers and you need to store proxy source information, you should use `ProxyListDownloaderEngine`:

 ```java
 try (ProxyDatabase db = ProxyDatabase.build()) {